Project BPC Plans

 Project BPC Plans are submitted to the NSF and must follow the NSF’s current guidelines on formatting in the Proposal & Award Policies and Procedures Guide (PAPPG).

 - A Connected Project BPC Plan may be used when each PI will engage in an activity listed in a Verified Departmental BPC Plan from their institution.
-The document is organized as a 3-page document per institution, where each institution includes 1 page describing how the PIs from that institution are participating in a Verified Departmental BPC Plan from their institution, along with a copy of that Verified Departmental BPC Plan (2 pages), as outlined in the Checklist for Connected Project BPC Plans.
+The document is organized as a 3-page document per institution, where each institution includes 1 page describing how the PIs from that institution are participating in a Verified Departmental BPC Plan from their institution, along with a copy of that Verified Departmental BPC Plan (2 pages), as outlined in the Checklist for a Meaningful Connected Project BPC Plan.

-- A Standalone Project BPC Plan does not include Departmental BPC Plans; instead, the BPC activities of all PIs are listed in a single 3-page document for the whole project, as outlined in the Checklist for Standalone Project BPC Plans.
+- A Standalone Project BPC Plan does not include Departmental BPC Plans; instead, the BPC activities of all PIs are listed in a single 3-page document for the whole project, as outlined in the Checklist for a Meaningful Standalone Project BPC Plan.